openstack/openstack-manuals/doc/cli-reference/source/nova.rst

 **Optional arguments:**

 ``--name NAME``
-  Name of aggregate.
+  New name for aggregate.

 ``--availability-zone <availability-zone>``
-  The availability zone of the aggregate.
+  New availability zone for aggregate.

 .. _nova_availability-zone-list: